 Changes Due to COVID-19

-In-person workshops from Sept. to Dec.
-2020 will be live streamed through Zoom.
-In-person workshops from Jan.
-July 2021 are scheduled for on campus in either Kitchener or Milton.
+In-person workshops from Sept.
+2020 to Apr.
+2021 will be live streamed through Zoom.
+In-person workshops from May to July 2021 are scheduled for on campus in either Kitchener or Milton.
 If we are unable to hold in-person events at the time of the training, the workshop will be changed to the live stream option.
 Registrations will be automatically switched to the live stream workshop and our usual cancellation policy will apply.
 If you have any questions, please contact the Faculty of Social Work Professional Development office at email@example.com prior to registering.

 Counselling is not one-size-fits-all.
 As a therapist, counsellor or social worker, you understand that each client has their own unique strengths and experiences.
 You want to be able to meet each client where they’re at, allowing them to draw on those strengths and experiences to help them move forward and thrive.